History of the Hmong in Minneapolis–Saint Paul: Demographics

-Data has shown a positive trend of Hmong-Americans gradually reducing the number of Hmong-American households that are considered to be living in poverty.
+Data has shown a negative trend in the number of Hmong-American households that are considered to be living in poverty.
 In 2015, data from the Pew Research Center stated that 28.3% of all Hmong-American households lived in poverty.
-This trend is also reflected on Minnesotan Hmong communities.
+This trend is also reflected in Minnesotan Hmong communities.
 The 2011 American Community Survey report stated that 31% of Hmong in the state of Minnesota were considered to be in poverty.
 According to the 2000 U.S. census data, 33% of Hmong people in Minnesota were considered to be in poverty.
 According to the 1990 U.S. census data, 65% of Hmong people in Minnesota were considered to be in poverty.

-Sometime during 2013, Mai Na Lee, the author of an encyclopedia article titled "Hmong of Minnesota and California," wrote that despite a lack of official statistics, “there are reputedly many Hmong millionaires in the Twin Cities.”
+In 2013, Mai Na Lee, the author of an encyclopedia article titled "Hmong of Minnesota and California," wrote that despite a lack of official statistics, “there are reputedly many Hmong millionaires in the Twin Cities.”

-As of 2013, over 50% of Hmong in the Minneapolis area owned their own houses.
+As of 2013, over 50% of Hmong in the Minneapolis are homeowners.